vault-thirteen/vault-thirteen/ReadMe.md

 earlier in the past time and feel that you can not find the old repository any more, we suggest that you look into the [Auxie](https://github.com/vault-thirteen/auxie) repository mentioned above.
-Source files of numerous old repositories have been merged into that one.
+Source files of numerous old repositories have been merged into that repository.